cozie-app/cozie-website/docs/cozie/cozie_watches.md

 sidebar_label: Watches for Cozie
 ---

+Cozie is currently available on Apple Watches and select Fitbit devices.
+Below, you will find an overview of all device compatible with Cozie.

 ## Apple Watch
 Cozie should work on all Apple Watches.
 However, we have only tested the following devices: